Introduction

 Schema

-The PMon schema defines 10/12-cycle power quality measurements:
+The PMon schema defines 10/12-cycle power quality measurements.
+Use create_schema to generate an Avro schema for a given phase configuration:

 from equser.pmon.schema import create_schema

 Supports 1, 2, or 3-phase configurations.
-Fields include:
+The full 3-phase field list:

 FieldDescription